 Van Hulst kept the presence of the Jewish children and the escapes a secret, as much as possible, from the other pupils and his staff.
 He scarcely broached the subject even to his wife.
 Before smuggling a child out to safety, the daycare center always asked the child’s parents, who were in captivity at Hollandsche Schouwburg, for their consent.

 The Last Acts of Resistance

 This network was short-lived.
-On 29 September 1943 the last Jews were deported from Amsterdam to Westerbork and the daycare center was closed down.
-By then, the center’s director, Pimentel, had already been murdered, having been deported on 26 July.
-In November the Hollandsche Schouwburg was closed.
+On 29 September 1943 the last Jews were deported from Amsterdam to Westerbork and the daycare centre was closed down.
+By then, the centre’s director, Pimentel, had already been murdered, having been deported on 26 July.
+In November, Hollandsche Schouwburg was closed.
 This ended the escapes and brought most of Van Hulst’s resistance operation to an end.
 He kept to his principled stance, however: in August 1944 he refused to release the names of his students when the Germans demanded to see them, thus saving them from being sent to do forced labor in Germany.